canonical/notebook-operators/image-definitions/README.md

 setup.sh .
 ```

 This will create image definitions in current (`.`) directory.
 Refer to `setup.sh` script for more detail on what directories are created.
+In addition, `kubeflow/version.txt` is created to track version.

 ### Build